-Turn To Round Rock Arbor Professionals for All of Your Limb, Shrub and Hedge Needs
+Turn To Round Rock Arbor Professionals for All of Your Limb, Shrub, and Hedge Needs

 Just to the North of Austin, One Arbor Care Group is the premier professional trimming service in the area.
-We’re an accredited arbor company whose technicians are experts in complete tree and shrub care, including trimming, feeding, pruning, trees removed and grinding out of roots.
+We’re an accredited arbor company whose technicians are experts in complete tree care, including trimming, feeding, pruning, trees removed and grinding out of roots.

 Call Round Rock Arbor Professionals Today

 Our business serves both residential and commercial customers in Texas.
 Though we don’t plant topiary’s, we do maintain the health of our customer’s saplings, hardwoods, softwoods, and shrubs and will gladly teach them the finer points of care for them.
 For example, there’s the right and wrong way to prune large oaks and shrubs.
 A branch that’s trimmed at the wrong angle might never again put forth leaves or blossoms and might even be subject to rot and disease because it doesn’t shed precipitation properly.

 Dull shears can merely crush a branch and also make it vulnerable to disease.
 We at Round Rock Arbor Service always know to keep our instruments, be they by-pass loppers, chainsaws or grinders, in top shape.

 Even before construction, we can give our customers tips on just what types of shade topiaries are best for the Austin climate and the types of soil found on their property.
 Austin is in hardiness Zone 8 and has a humid, subtropical climate.
 This means that it has hot summers, mild winters and gets a lot of rain.
 This is excellent for a wide variety of trees, but not all of them!
 A larch would probably not do well Austin.
 Fruit producing canopies like apples and apricots need a period of winter dormancy and would find the climate difficult.